bljohnsondev/mishos/README.md

 - Open source and self hosted
 - Keep a list of followed shows
 - Mark episodes as watched
-- Get a watch list of unwatched and upcoming episodes
+- Watch list for next unwatched episodes
 - Up next view to see upcoming airings of episodes
 - Receive notifications prior to air of new episodes (currently via [Apprise](https://github.com/caronc/apprise) notification)